 4 Challenges

-Whois services serve many kinds of users.
-However, as we have noted, the increased desire and need for Internet applications to accommodate users for whom text encoded solely in a single character set exposes several challenges when considering how to extend Whois services to make equivalent accommodations.
+[comment: I do not understand the following paragraph] Whois services serve many kinds of users.
+However, as we have noted, the increased desire and need for Internet applications to accommodate users who use languages that are not based solely on the US-ASCII character set exposes several challenges:

 Text requests and content returned by Whois services are historically encoded using US-ASCII7; however the Whois protocol does not specify US-ASCII7 as the exclusive character set for text requests and text content encoding.
 While the protocol thus gives latitude with respect to protocol encoding, it leaves the method of signalling/selecting character set as a local implementation matter.
-Given that Whois services are supported by a large and diverse set of providers to an even larger and more diverse set of users who increasingly want to access Whois using a familiar script or language, the lack of a signalling convention is problematic.
+Given that Whois services are supported by a large and diverse set of providers for an even larger and more diverse set of users who increasingly want to access Whois using a familiar script or language, the lack of a signalling convention is problematic.

 Much of the original and current registration record data accessible via Whois services is encoded in US-ASCII7.
-This legacy condition remains convenient for the Whois user community that is familiar with languages that can be submitted and displayed in ASCII-7.
+This legacy condition remains convenient for the Whois user community that is familiar with languages that can be submitted and displayed in US-ASCII7.
+It is also convenient for registrants, registrars and registries with experience in operating within the current system.
 Characterizing this legacy condition as satisfying the criteria for a vehicular language is, however, incorrect.
-These data have been less useful to the Whois user community that is familiar with languages that require character set support other than ASCII; more importantly, it is very likely that the latter community will outnumber the former in a matter of years.
+These data have been less useful to the Whois user community that is restricted to languages that require character set support other than US- ASCII7; more importantly, it is very likely that the latter community will grow and could outnumber the former in a matter of years.

 Much of the automation developed to parse and analyze registration record data assumes that the data element labels and the data proper are encoded in US-ASCII7.
 Increasingly, applications that make these assumptions will not process all registration record data in the manner intended.
 (We acknowledge that this is one of several issues related to the non-uniformity of registration data across registries, but it will become an increasingly troublesome issue over time).